Harvelon365/HTM1/readme.md

 If an element doesn't pattern-match to any command, it just gets ignored.

-There are example `.htm1` files in the `examples/` directorythat are helpful for getting to know the language.

 ### Commands

 Commands in HTM1 operate on an *theoretically* infinite set of stacks of integers.
 We thought stacks were more fun than your average Turing tape, and it means no command needs more than two parameters.
 Like any good language, there's built-in Unicode support.